Rushmere St Andrew Neighbourhood Plan

 Once “made” (i.e. completed), the Rushmere St Andrew Neighbourhood Plan becomes a legal document which will be reviewed from time to time and remain valid for the next 15 years or so.
 Planning applications made in Rushmere St Andrew will then have to be determined in accordance with both the Local and Neighbourhood Plans.

 It is also about protecting what we like about the community we live in and to look at how the parish should evolve and improve.

 At the end of last year residents had an opportunity to help the team decide what should be in the Neighbourhood Plan.
 We had over 200 responses.
 Thank you for all the residents that completed the questionnaires.
 The Resident's Survey Results and the Youth Survey Results contain a comprehensive report of all the results.

 The Neighbourhood Plan Working Group is also working with Places4People, Alison Farmer Associates and AECOM to produce a landscape character assessment and design codes for the parish and identifying locally important buildings and open spaces in the parish.
-We will be giving residents more information on these aspects soon.
+We now also have pleasure in publishing the Landscape Character Assessment document.